Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 • Host-program comparisons use an $80/night commercial campground as the benchmark alternative.

-Membership Annual Fee Useful Math Practical Takeaway
+Membership Annual Fee Used Useful Math Practical Takeaway

 Good Sam Standard $39 10% off a $60 site saves $6 per night. $39 divided by $6 = 6.5 nights.
-If you use participating campgrounds 7 or more nights a year, this can be an easy win.
+At $40/night, the payback is about 10 stays.
+At $100/night, it is about 4 stays.
+If you use participating campgrounds 7 or more nights at around $60/night, this can be an easy win.

 What Each Membership Is Actually Good At